 Through the Illini Gadget Garage and related projects of the Sustainable Electronics Initiative (SEI) at the Illinois Sustainable Technology Center, the University of Illinois participates in the iFixit Technical Writing Project.
 Through classes, special projects, or as part of volunteering or working at the Illini Gadget Garage, UI students write repair guides for the iFixit web site.
 See our “iFixit Student Guides” page for a list of guides that have been created by UI students.

-In Spring 2017 semester, 39 people worked with us to troubleshoot and repair their own devices.
+In 2017 semester, 80 people worked with us to troubleshoot and repair their own devices.
 Hurray for them–they’ve been added to the growing number of folks for whom repair is no longer an intimidating idea!
-Note that this number does not include people for whom we have simply answered questions at our pop-up clinics or via email–this is strictly the number of individuals who performed guided work on devices.
+Note that this number does not include people for whom we have simply answered questions at our pop-up clinics or via email or social media–this is strictly the number of individuals who performed guided work on their devices.

 Pop-up clinics and other outreach

-In addition to regular open hours at our physical location, during Spring 2017 semester, we conducted 23 pop-up repair clinics at various locations around campus and in the Champaign-Urbana community.
-During summer 2017 we conducted 30 pop-ups, including those at the Undergraduate Library Media Commons, the Student Sustainable Farm Stand on the Quad, and a Teen Tech event at the Champaign Public Library.
+In addition to regular open hours at our physical location, we conducted 50 repair pop-ups throughout 2017, including those at the Undergraduate Library Media Commons, the Champaign-Urbana Community Fab Lab, the Student Sustainable Farm Stand on the Quad, and two Teen Tech events at the Champaign Public Library.
+Additionally, we made our way out to 20 local events with informational pop-ups, spreading awareness of our services and our mission to Champaign-Urbana students and community members.
 If you’re interested in hosting a pop-up, fill out “Host a Pop-Up Clinic” form.
 Please note that fees may be charged for pop-up clinics, particularly those that are hosted by businesses for employee engagement rather than public events; for questions and pricing contact Joy Scrogum.